scarothers/truth-trailers/README.md

 truth-trailers
 ==============

-Testing out github's new prose editing feature with Truth Trailer scripts
+Testing out github's prose editing feature with Truth Teller trailer scripts

+Hm, .html files didn't work, so testing again with this .md file.
+We shall see.